Some basic information to assist anyone concerned about a loved one who may lack mental capacity to make specific decisions

 The Court of Protection was established by the Mental Capacity Act (2005).
 The Court has jurisdiction over the property, financial affairs, personal welfare and healthcare of people who lack mental capacity to make decisions for themselves.

-The purpose of the Office of the Public Guardian and the Court of Protection is to protect vulnerable people, make sure their affairs are properly looked after so that no-one takes advantage of them.
+The purpose of the Office of the Public Guardian and the Court of Protection is to protect vulnerable people, and make sure their affairs are properly looked after so that no-one takes advantage of them.

 The Court’s powers are governed by the Mental Capacity Act 2005 but the Court may also exercise its inherent jurisdiction.